restqa/documentation/docs/getting-started/quickstart.md

 npm install @restqa/restqa -g
 ```

-After the installation n8n can be started by typing in:
+After the installation RestQA can be started by typing in:

 ```bash
 restqa init